What is plasma used for?

 These are provided in small doses and injected via a syringe.

-However, people in the UK can now donate plasma to help provide life-saving and life-enhancing medicines for people who depend on these treatments.
+People in the UK can now donate plasma to help provide life-saving and life-enhancing medicines for people who depend on these treatments.
 More about plasma for medicines

 NHS Blood and Transplant uses plasma to make two blood components known as Fresh Frozen Plasma (FFP) and cryoprecipitate (cryo), which are given to patients as a transfusion.